novakov-alexey-zz/freya/README.md

 There are 3 steps to implement CRD or ConfigMap Operator:

 1 .
 Define resource specification as a hierarchy of case classes.
-Let's design above Kerberos spec as two case classes `Kerb` and `Principal`
+Above Kerberos spec can be designed as two case classes `Kerb` and `Principal`

 ```scala